allenwang28/ray-tpu-setup/README.md

 The end result is a fully configured Ray cluster running on TPU pods, ready for distributed computing tasks.
 The script aims to make this process as smooth and error-free as possible, with ample logging to help troubleshoot any issues that may arise.

 ## Features
-- Create TPU pods with on-demand or queued resources
+- Create TPU pods with on-demand resources
 - Set up Ray clusters automatically on TPU pods
 - Support for custom Docker environments
 - Attach and mount persistent disks to TPU pods